 Leadership & Guide Training Course

-The Alaska heliskiing & snowboarding course takes place Skagway, Alaska.
-Situated at the northern end of Alaska’s inside passage, the area is surrounded by an extremely jagged, glaciated, mountain landscape that includes the world’s largest non-polar ice caps, pristine fjords, and wilderness rivers.
-These mountains rise up to above 6,000 feet directly from the ocean.
-The variety of terrain; from glacier cirques with a multitude of steep couloirs to open undulating bowls of heavenly powder make for excellent skiing and riding.
-The combination of incredible skiing and the proximity to a helicopter base of operations make this area amongst the best in North America for learning heliskiing and snowboarding skills.
-This course is town based, and will be set in the town of Skagway for the duration of the 12 days.
+The Alaska heliskiing & snowboarding course takes place Haines, Alaska.
+Situated at the northern end of Alaska’s Inside Passage, the area is surrounded by an extremely jagged, glaciated, mountain landscape that includes the world’s largest non-polar ice caps, pristine fjords, and a vast expanse of wilderness area.
+The mountains outside Haines rise up to above 6,000 feet directly from the ocean.
+The variety of terrain; from glacier cirques with a multitude of steep couloirs and alpine faces to open bowls loaded with snow make for excellent skiing and riding.
+The combination of incredible skiing and the proximity to a helicopter base of operations make this area one of the best destinations in North America for learning heliskiing and snowboarding skills.
+This course is town based, and students will be set up with lodging for the duration of the 12 days.

 These mountains get the greatest annual snowfall on the planet; neighboring Mt.
 Fairweather receives over 1,000 inches of snow annually.
-The terrain surrounding Haines, Alaska is unique in North America, and offers world class climbing and skiing.
+The terrain surrounding Haines, Alaska is unique in North America, and offers world class skiing and riding.

 The International Wilderness Leadership Schools’ educational model nurtures leadership development and creates an awareness of the guiding mentality that is essential for leading safe, fun adventures in the mountains.
 The combination of technical skills training, experiential education and practical leadership experience make the IWLS curriculum world class.